rwgb/rwgb.github.io/content/posts/notion-sync.md

 categories: ["Tutorials", "Web Development"]
 draft: false
 ---
-# Write in Notion, Publish to GitHub Pages: The Ultimate Content Workflow

 **TL;DR**: Learn how to use Notion as your CMS for a Hugo/GitHub Pages website.
 Write in Notion's beautiful editor, hit publish, and watch your content automatically sync to your site.
 No manual exports, no copy-pasting, just pure automation magic.

 ---